johnnynu/Coffeehaus/instructions.md

     - Users can filter shops within a specific radius of their current location
     - The app will request location permissions to provide personalized nearby recommendations

-2. Dual Rating System (Yelp + Coffeehaus average user ratings)
+2. Dual Rating System (Google Places + Coffeehaus average user ratings)
-    - Coffee shops will display both their Yelp rating and a Coffeehaus-specific rating
+    - Coffee shops will display both their Google Places rating and a Coffeehaus-specific rating
     - The Coffeehaus rating is calculated from user post ratings on Cofeehaus (1-5 stars) and updates in real-time as new ratings come in.
 This rating will provide how the coffee is to the user (whether they recommend it or not)
-    - The Yelp rating comes from Yelp themselves as whenever we visit a coffee shop page on Yelp, we are given yelp's users ratings.
+    - The Google Places rating comes from Google Places themselves as whenever we visit a coffee shop page on Google Places, we are given Google Places' users ratings.
 This rating will provide the overall experience of the coffee shop
     - Users can see a breakdown of ratings and view the posts that contributed to the overall Coffeehaus score

 ## Priority 4: Advanced Features & Optimizations